clickmimo/clickmimo.github.io/_posts/thm/2022-3-22-ninja-skills.md

 `Question 2` Which of these files contain an IP address? <br />

 For this one we can use regex.
-I'm not that familiar with it, so I just google something like `find ip addresses in a file using grep`
+I'm not that familiar with it, so I just googled something like `find ip addresses in a file using grep`

 ```
 grep -E -o "([0-9]{1,3}[\.]){3}[0-9]{1,3}" /etc/8V2L /mnt/c4ZX /mnt/D8B3 /var/FHl1 /opt/oiMO /opt/PFbD /media/rmfX /etc/ssh/SRSq /var/log/uqyw /home/v2Vb /X1Uy